SKYSCRAPERS1999/CS184-Smoke-Simulation/documents/final/index.md

 ### Contributions from team member

 Eric Ying: Worked primarily on the simulation.
-Created the grid model and implemented the various equations for fluid simulation such as: advection, diffusion, buoyant force, external force, and projection.
+Created the grid model and </center>implemented the various equations for fluid simulation such as: advection, diffusion, buoyant force, external force, and projection.
 Also worked on mouse input for smoke.

-Yuanhao Zhai: Worked on the rendering aspect of the project.
+Yuanhao Zhai: Worked on the rendering aspect of the project, especially writing OpenGL codes.
+Also worked on integrating nanogui into the project.

-Fangzhou Lan: Worked on accelerating the performance of the simulation.
-Also worked extensively on reorganizing and refactoring code.
+Fangzhou Lan: Worked on accelerating the performance of the simulation, and stuff about smoke's color.
+Also worked extensively on reorganizing and refactoring code, giving advice on using C++.